AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md

 * When you create or add a form using the Adaptive Form-embed component, the forms undergo translation and localization using the AEM Forms translation flow.
 In this case, a single form is maintained and referenced in all the language copies of the Sites pages.
 Adaptive Form-embed component does not provide access to various features of AEM Sites pages like, versioning, targeting, translation, and multi-site manager.

-## Requirements to create or add an Adaptive Form in AEM Sites page or AEM Experience Fragment {#before-you-start}
+## Requirements to create or add an Adaptive Form in AEM Sites page or AEM Experience Fragment {#before-you-start-creating-an-adaptive-form}

 Before you start creating or an Adaptive Form, enable Adaptive Forms Core Components and add Adaptive Forms Client Libraries to your AEM Sites page: